RepIR/RepIRProx/README.md

 - Topic and Qrels files for TREC1-8, WebTrack 2009-2013 (on TREC site)
 - Maven

-Assuming you are setting up on a gateway server, from which you can directly access the Hadoop cluster.
+The results can either be replicated using version 0.23, which can be downloaded along with the sources from Maven Central.
+Here, we will discuss an easier setup using the latest snapshot version from trunk.
+We also assume you are setting up on a gateway server, from which you can directly access the Hadoop cluster.

 Getting started: